mkoi132/CloudTraining/AWS/Build BI System from Scratch/README.md

 3. for event **Trigger configuration**,
   + `Schedule expression` as the rule type
   + enter `cron(5 * * * *)` </br>
-  This will run the task every 5 minutes as a scheduled expression.
+  This will run the task every 5 minutes as a scheduled expression. </br>
+  cron(min, hour, D, M, DoW )
 4. In **Trigger configuration**, click **\[Add\]**.
 5. Copy and paste the script from the `athena_ctas.py` [file](./athena_ctas.py) into the code editor of the Function code.
 Click **Deploy**.
 6. Click **\[Add environment variables\]** to register the following environment variables.